 1. Examine Mouse and Mouse Pad

-Take a good look at the back of your Mouse and make sure that the laser opening is not blocked by dirt/debris.
+Take a good look at back of the Mouse and make sure the Laser opening is clean and not being blocked by dirt/debris.

-Also, clean the Mouse Pad and make sure that it is not worn out or dirty and needs to be replaced.
+Also, clean the Mouse Pad and make sure that it is not worn out or dirty, which is another reason for the mouse not functioning properly on a MacBook.

 2. Replace Batteries

-To confirm, replace the battery on your Mouse with a New battery and see if it helps in fixing the problem.
+You can easily confirm this by replacing the current battery on your Mouse with a New battery and see if it helps in fixing the problem.

 3. Restart Mac